-and prominently placed the shrine's iconic feature Sayyeda Zainab shrine.
+Funeral for Afghan Fatemiyoun Brigade fighters killed in Syria.
+Posters feature Sayyeda Zainab shrine.
 (Source: Islamic Republic News Agency)

-Much as Iran has tried to promote its regime ideology in the Iraqi holy city of Najaf, Iran has sought to transform the Sayyeda Zainab shrine into "a regional focal point for Iran's attempt to extend its religious and political influence among Shiites."
+Sayyeda Zainab shrine into "a regional focal point for Iran's attempt to extend its religious and political influence among Shiites."
 This effort extends to establishing educational and charitable outfits around the shrine geared toward proselytizing Iranian regime ideology to Shi'a pilgrims and tourists.
 Iran's usage of the shrine is largely oriented toward portraying Iran as the defender of all Shi'a and calling for pan-Shi'a unity under Iran's ideological mantle.
 Iran has especially sought to exploit this messaging as the wars it has poured accelerant onto have been increasingly overtaken by sectarianism.